qscat/qscat/docs/source/manual/tabs/forecasting.rst

 Tab: Forecasting
 ****************

-The :guilabel:`Forecasting Tab` allows you to forecast the shoreline position based on the Kalman Filter algorithm.
+The :guilabel:`Forecasting Tab` allows you to forecast the shoreline position using the Kalman Filter algorithm.

 .. only:: html